Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Estimates on the Geometry and Weight of Optimal Paths

 \section{Estimates on the Geometry and Weight of Optimal Paths}

-{In this section we shall gather some technical results about the geometry of geodesics and weights of last passage times in various constrained and unconstrained settings.
+In this section we shall gather some technical results about the geometry of geodesics and weights of optimal paths in various constrained and unconstrained settings.
 These results will be crucially used throughout for the rest of the paper.
 All of these results depend only on one point moderate deviation estimates for point-to-line and point-to-point passage times.
-These types of estimates have recently been proved useful in a number of different settings and a number of them (and their variants) have already featured in the literature \cite{BSS14, BSS17++, BG18, BGH18}.
-For completeness we shall provide the proofs of all of the new ones and many of the ones that are already present in the literature, while providing pointers to the others.
-In forthcoming work \cite{BGHH} many of these estimates and more are developed under rather general assumptions.
-Skipping the proofs in this section will not hamper the reader's ability to follow the arguments in the rest of the paper.
-We start by recalling the one point estimates and some of their immediate consequences.}
+These types of estimates have recently proved to be useful in a number of different settings and a number of them (and their variants) have already featured in the literature \cite{BSS14, BSS17++, BG18, BGH18}.
+However, for the sake of completeness and to remove any dependence on results as yet unpublished, we shall provide complete proofs of all the estimates used in this paper.
+We shall point out the relevant places in the literature where our arguments are adapted, and in some cases reproduced, from as and when required.

+As a word of caution, the proofs appearing in this section are somewhat technical; however skipping those will not hamper the reader's ability to follow the arguments in the rest of the paper.